K.d. lang: Solo career

-Lang chose to use a lower-case name, inspired by the poet E. E. Cummings.
+Lang chose to use a lower-case name, inspired by the poet e. e. cummings.

-Lang's career received a huge boost when Roy Orbison chose her to record a duet of his standard, "Crying", a collaboration that won them the Grammy Award for Best Country Collaboration with Vocals in 1989.
+Lang's career received a huge boost when Roy Orbison chose her to record a duet of his standard, "Crying", a collaboration that won them the Grammy Award for Best Country Vocal Collaboration in 1989.
 The song was used in the Jon Cryer film Hiding Out released in 1987.
 Due to the success of the song, lang received the Entertainer of the Year award from the Canadian Country Music Association.
 Lang would win the same award for the next three years, in addition to two Female Vocalist of the Year awards in 1988 and 1989.

 1988 marked the release of Shadowland, an album of torch country produced by Owen Bradley.
 In late 1988, Shadowland was named Album of the Year by the Canadian Country Music Association.
 That year she also performed "Turn Me Round" at the closing ceremonies of the XV Winter Olympics in Calgary, Alberta, and sang background vocals with Jennifer Warnes and Bonnie Raitt for Orbison's acclaimed television special, Roy Orbison and Friends, A Black and White Night.

 Lang first earned international recognition in 1988 when she performed as "The Alberta Rose" at the closing ceremonies of the Winter Olympics.
 Canadian women's magazine Chatelaine selected lang as its "Woman of the Year" in 1988.

 In 1990, lang contributed the song "So in Love" to the Cole Porter tribute album Red Hot + Blue produced by the Red Hot Organization.
 In 1998, she contributed "Fado Hilário" to the AIDS benefit compilation album Onda Sonora: Red Hot + Lisbon produced by the same organization.

-In 1991, lang and Siberry collaborated on the song "Calling All Angels", which originally appeared on the soundtrack for the film Until the End of the World.
+In 1991, lang and Jane Siberry collaborated on the song "Calling All Angels", which originally appeared on the soundtrack for the film Until the End of the World.
 The song was also included on Siberry's 1993 album When I Was a Boy.